immunochomik/speechmatics-dev-portal/e2e/README.md

     *This folder contains all screenshots taken during text execution.
 At the moment, screenshots are taken before and after every transcription test.*
   * `storageState.json`<br>
     *A file that captures the storage state of (the last instance of) the test browser.
-See `globalSetup.ts`.*
+See `global-setup.ts`.*

 ---